PORTAL-CEOS/ANHALYZE/README.md

     **Additional Notes**

-    - Note1: If you are managing multiple venvs, you could use [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) as an organizing tool.
-    - Note2: The minimum libraries required for this project are listed in `requirements.in` which was created automatically with
+    - The minimum libraries required for this project are listed in `requirements.in` which was created automatically with
        ```
        pip install pipreqs